larafun/suite/README.md

 - [ ] Change Filters behaviour to allow keys that do not have any defined defaults
 - [ ] Allow Filters to override values after instatiation
 - [ ] Split Filters into a separate package

-- [ ] Tests
-    - ResourceableCollection
-    - Commands
-    - Paginators
-    - Resources

-- [ ] Read the docs
-    - Add plenty of examples and use cases